oVirt/ovirt-site/source/feature/design/stabledeviceaddresses.html.md

 #### API Design

-VM/vm_dynamic entities should have additional hash properties disk_vm_map mapping should have the address and boot_order properties VM Interface should have the address and boot_order properties DAL classes for generic device support
+VM/vm_dynamic entities should have additional hash properties disk_vm_map mapping should have the address and boot_order properties VM Interface should have the address and boot_order properties DAL classes for VM device support

 #### Generic Device